MattthewWilson/MWCoursework2020/LearningJournal.md

 #### Tutorial 1

 The tutorial was relatively easy to make.
-Most of the time making it was spent watching tutorials on
+Most of the time making it was spent watching tutorials.
+The process I used was more or less to learn how to create the script through tutorials, then to create it, referencing the tutorials whenever I was uncertain about something.
+And finally to write it down as a tutorial, referencing back to both the work I had done and the tutorials to ensure everthing was correct.
+In retrospect this was slower than just making the tutorial at the same time as learning to make the script.
+However, I feel this slow process did at least have the benifit of

 #### Janurary